dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.0.md

 ### DbContext pooling

 The basic pattern for using EF Core in an ASP.NET Core application usually involves registering a custom DbContext type into the dependency injection system and later obtaining instances of that type through constructor parameters in controllers.
-This means a new instance of the DbContext is created for each requests.
+This means a new instance of the DbContext is created for each request.

 In version 2.0 we are introducing a new way to register custom DbContext types in dependency injection which transparently introduces a pool of reusable DbContext instances.
 To use DbContext pooling, use the `AddDbContextPool` instead of `AddDbContext` during service registration: